-Tables 1 and 2 in Appendix 1 show an increase in the council's borrowing need for 2021/22 and a maintained level of borrowing for the following two years.
-This is due to the major development, Pioneer Place, as approved for inclusion in the Capital Programme by Full Council in December 2018.
-A revised scheme was submitted and approved at Full Council in November 2020.
+Tables 1 and 2 in Appendix 1 show an increase in the council's borrowing need for 2022/23 reducing over the following two years.
+This is due to major Capital Programme schemes including the acquisition of Charter Walk and the Pioneer Place development.